kajallochab/Glasses-Detection-from-Human-Face-Images/README.md

 2. Prepare your dataset or use the provided dataset.
 Ensure that the dataset is structured correctly with appropriate class labels.

-3. Modify the paths and parameters in the code as necessary to fit your dataset and requirements.
+3. Modify the paths and parameters in the code to fit your dataset and requirements.

-4. Run each section of the code sequentially, monitoring outputs and visualizations for insights.
+4. Run each code section sequentially, monitoring outputs and visualizations for insights.

 5. Evaluate the model's performance on test data and fine-tune parameters as needed.